 1994 Commodore Amiga CD32 Repair & Restoration

-Last year I got my first Amiga CD32, which was very kindly given to me by a friend – these suffer from bad electrolytic capacitors on the mainboard and need to be properly serviced.
+Last year I got my first Amiga CD32, which was very kindly given to me by a friend – these suffer from leaking SMD electrolytic capacitors on the mainboard which cause corrosion, so these machines need to be properly serviced.

 The console is pretty easy to take apart for inspection.